Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 What if I want to retire abroad?

 Lower-cost-of-living countries can dramatically reduce FIRE number. $40k/year US lifestyle might cost $20k in Spain or $15k in Portugal.
 Geographic arbitrage is the highest-leverage FIRE accelerator.
-Be aware of US tax obligations on overseas income, and EU residency rules post-Brexit.
+US citizens remain liable for US tax on worldwide income regardless of where they live, so overseas retirement doesn't remove US tax filing obligations \u2014 check the specific tax treaty and foreign earned income exclusion rules for the destination country.